-This guide describes how farm information is created, managed and how it is accessed.
+This guide describes how farm information is created, managed and shared.
 It should be read before using OverseerFM for the first time.

 We have designed OverseerFM to encourage greater farmer engagement, so have placed the farm account at the centre of the system.
 It should represent a ‘single source of truth’ that can be shared between those users who have permission to access it.